 We developed a GPU implementation of our algorithm on the CUDA architecture to tightly integrate with our CUDA BP stereo mapping algorithm.
 In our experiments, we found that it is most efficient to assign one thread to upsample each pixel in the disparity map.
-To further evaluate the throughput of our implementation, we upsampled 128×128 disparity maps with 1280×1280 color images.
-Our implementation achieves a processing speed of 22 ms per frame or 14 ms per megapixel with a 5×5 filter window, a significant speedup to the CPU-based scheme [6] (which was 2 seconds per megapixel).
+To further evaluate the throughput of our implementation, we upsampled $128 \times 128$ disparity maps with $1280 \times 1280$ color images.
+Our implementation achieves a processing speed of 22 ms per frame or 14 ms per megapixel with a $5 \times 5$ filter window, a significant speedup to the CPU-based scheme [5] (which was 2 seconds per megapixel).

 To measure the accuracy of our scheme, we performed experiments using various stereo data sets.
-In Figure 4, we show using the Teddy data set that reintroducing high frequency compensation produces sharper edges and smoother surfaces.
-Figure 5 illustrates our results in three regions on the Teddy data set.
-They are upsampled from 30×25 to 450×375 .
+In Figure 3, we show using the Teddy data set that reintroducing high frequency compensation produces sharper edges and smoother surfaces.
+Figure 4 illustrates our results in three regions on the Teddy data set.
+They are upsampled from $30 \times 25$ to $450 \times 375$ .
 Compared with standard bicubic or Gaussian upsampling, our method preserves fine details near the edges.
 It is important to note that preserving edges while removing noise in the disparity map is crucial to our DoF synthesis as DoF effects are most apparent near the occlusion boundaries.
-Figure 6 gives the results on an indoor scene using bicubic upsampling and our method.
 To further measure the accuracy, we compared our estimation with the ground truth by computing the mean squared errors over all pixels.
 Table 2 compares the error incurred by our method under different upsampling scales on a variety of Middlebury stereo data sets, and the results show that our method is reliable and accurate even with very high upsampling scales.